cardigan1008/LegoFuzz-tutorial/docs/source/index.rst

 .. note::

-   The expected exeuction time should be less than 30 mins.
+   The expected exeuction time should be around 5 mins.

 If you see **Kick-the-tire passed!**, you are all set to go.